-With respect to the GLOBIOM-CAPRI link: Several options to further improve the linkages between GLOBIOM and CAPRI have been considered at the outset of SUPREMA.
+With respect to the GLOBIOM-CAPRI link: This linkage is full operational since 2013.
+Several options to further improve the linkages between GLOBIOM and CAPRI have been considered at the outset of SUPREMA.
 Some of them have been addressed in the context of the mitigation runs with model linkage, others had to be postponed to future work.
-They conclude that GLOBIOM could use AgLink projections and try to align with them up to 2030 to potentially avoid abrupt changes in trends when transitioning in the CAPRI system from AgLink baseline to GLOBIOM baseline, which is currently taken care off through the above described weighting procedure.
-This linkage has also been postponed to future work.
+One of these options is that GLOBIOM could use AgLink projections and try to align with them up to 2030.
+This could to potentially avoid abrupt changes in the CAPRI system when transitioning in the CAPRI system from the medium run, mostly AgLink based, to the long run, mostly GLOBIOM based baseline, which is currently taken care off through the above described weighting procedure.
+Further improvements of this linkage have been postponed to future work therefore.

-The linkage of AGMEMOD - AGLINK is a useful process to obtain detailed member state results for based on aggregated EU results of the EU medium-term outlook.
+The linkage of AGMEMOD-AGLINK is a useful process to obtain detailed member state results for based on aggregated EU results of the EU medium-term outlook.
 In general, results indicate that AGMEMOD often provides more conservative model outcomes for the EU-13 than AGLINK whereas scaling less pronounced for the animal sectors which may be due to more severe restrictions in the markets which allow less flexibility with respect to the future development.
 Hence, there exit also some differences in data as aggregated member state data and EU data may differ.
 The analysis gives first insights into the associated linkage effect between the AGMEMOD and the AGLINK model and illustrates the ability how models may be aligned with a quite simple approach.
 Thus, both models can be used to either gain insight into more member state specific results (AGMEMOD) or EU aggregated results (AGLINK) while ensuring a harmonised level of results for both models.
 Yet the outcomes of the linked models are subject to validation processes via market experts.
 The used approach can certainly be improved by (a) applying weights reflecting country specific data quality or (b) quality of behavioural equations, or (c) an entropy approach.
 A further option might be to include a feedback loop via prices.
 But such results again will be subject to validations by markets experts.
 All mentioned improvement possibilities require detailed analysis before they can be implemented.
+All model linkages are operational and applicable; hence, the linkage with AGLINK had been operational before SUPREMA.
+Although all linkages are operational and applicable, they have not yet been introduced in the central version of AGMEMOD because that requires additional efforts for testing which needs to be aligned with other model activities and modelling groups.

-By linking AGMEMOD and MITERRA models a tool which combines the strengths of two well-established models is developed.
+By linking AGMEMOD and MITERRA models a tool which combines the strengths of two wellestablished models is developed.
 More specifically, such a tool can support policy makers with providing scenario analysis and (ex-ante and ex-post) impact assessments with respect to climate action and nutrient flow related policy measures.
 The behavioral component is represented by AGMEMOD (which drives activity choice and levels).
 The environmental and climate impacts are generated by the biophysical MITERRA model, which has a detailed agronomic, agri-environmental and spatial representation of key mechanisms playing a role in agriculture and land use (including forestry).
 A hard linkage between both models has been developed.
-A one-way-causality between AGMEMOD and MITERRA has be assumed, and for this reason linkage does not require iterations between both models.
-A proof of principle of the results generated by the linked model application has been demonstrated by apply the tool to the medium-term CAP scenario assessments.
+A one-way-causality between AGMEMOD and MITERRA has been assumed, and for this reason linkage does not require iterations between both models.
+A proof of principle of the results generated by the linked model application has been demonstrated by application of the tool to the medium-term CAP scenario assessments.